Louise Beavers

-Louise Beavers (March 8, 1902 – October 26, 1962) was an American film and television actress.
-From the 1920s until 1960, she appeared in dozens of films and two hit television shows.
-She was most often cast in the roles of a maid, servant or slave.
+Louise Beavers (March 8, 1900 – October 26, 1962) was an American film and television actress who appeared in dozens of films and two hit television shows from the 1920s to 1960.
+She played a prominent role in advancing the lives of black Americans through her work and collaborated with fellow advocates to improve the social standing and media image of the black community.

 Early life

-Beavers was born in Cincinnati, Ohio, to school teacher Ernestine (Monroe) Beavers and William M. Beavers, who was originally from Georgia.
-Due to her mother's illness, Louise and her parents moved to Pasadena, California.
+Beavers was born in Cincinnati, Ohio to school teacher Ernestine (Monroe) Beavers and William M. Beavers, who was originally from Georgia.
+Her mother's illness caused the family to move to Pasadena, California.

 In Pasadena, she attended school and engaged in several after-school activities, such as basketball and church choir.
-Her mother also worked as a voice teacher and taught Louise how to sing for concerts.
-In June 1920, she graduated from Pasadena High School.
-She worked as a dressing room attendant for a photographer and served as a personal maid to film star Leatrice Joy.
+Her mother also worked as a voice teacher and taught her how to sing.
+In 1920, Beavers graduated from Pasadena High School.
+She then worked as a dressing-room attendant for a photographer and served as a personal maid to film star Leatrice Joy.

-Like her cousin, Golden State Mutual Life Insurance Company co-founder, George Beavers, Jr., Louise Beavers was a prominent and active member of the African American community in Los Angeles.
-She was involved in community functions, from the People’s Independent Church, where she helped develop the theater program of the Young People’s Lyceum, to the 1939 public ceremonies celebrating development of the all-black resort, Val Verde County Park.

-She was in a group called the Lady Minstrels, a group of young women who staged amateur productions and appeared on stage at the Loews State Theatre.
-Either her career began with her performance in the Lady Minstrels or in a contest at the Philharmonic Auditorium, which occurred later.
-Charles Butler from the Central Casting Bureau, who was known for being an agent for African American actors, saw the performance and recommended that Beavers try for a role for a movie.

-At first she was hesitant to try out for movies because of how African Americans were portrayed in movies and how Hollywood encouraged these roles.
-She once said, "In all the pictures I had seen… they never used colored people for anything except savages."
-Despite this, she tried out for a part in the film Uncle Tom's Cabin (1927), and won the part.